Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

    "@graph":[
       {
          "@type":"Article",
-         "articleBody":"In the vast tapestry of human existence, few tools unravel the intricacies of our souls as the Enneagram does.
-This post offers compliments for each Enneagram type, providing a balance between emotional appeal and logical reasoning.
-It's designed to guide the reader through the topic, promoting understanding and appreciation of each type.", "creator" : ["DJ Wayne"],
+         "articleBody":"Ever wondered how to make someone's day with just the right compliment?
+The Enneagram can help!
+This blog post tells you the best compliments for each Enneagram type.
+Learn what makes them tick and how to make them feel special.", "creator" : ["DJ Wayne"],
          "author":{
             "@type":"Person",
             "name":"DJ Wayne",
             "sameAs":[